Blockchain-Technology-Lab/consensus-decentralization/docs/data.md

 AND timestamp > '2018-12-31'
 ```

 ## Automating the data collection process

 Instead of executing each of these queries separately on the BigQuery console and saving the results manually, it is
-possible to automate the process using
+also possible to automate the process using
-a [script](https://github.com/Blockchain-Technology-Lab/pooling-analysis/blob/main/src/query.py) and collect all
+a [script](https://github.com/Blockchain-Technology-Lab/pooling-analysis/blob/main/src/collect_data.py) and collect all
 relevant data in one go.
-Executing this
-script will run all queries
+Executing this script will run all queries
 in [this file](https://github.com/Blockchain-Technology-Lab/pooling-analysis/blob/main/queries.yaml), so you can also
-control which queries are run by adding them
-to or removing them from the file.
+control which queries are run by adding them to or removing them from the file (or turning them into comments by
+adding a `#` in front of each relevant line).

 IMPORTANT: the script uses service account credentials for authentication, therefore before running it, you need to
 generate the relevant credentials from Google, as described